Yonet/Angular-Interview-Questions/README.md

 * What is a template variable.
 How would you use it?
 * What is the difference of using a property binding verses a function binding on a template?
 * What happens if you subscribe to a data source multiple times with async pipe?
+* what is the difference between ng-content, ng-container and ng- template?

 #### Component Questions: